ramenloverslk-source/Naturelife/README.txt

-NATURLIFE ANDROID PROJECT — v1.0
+NATURELIFE ANDROID PROJECT — v1.0

-This is an Android Studio project that packages the current Naturlife prototype into a native Android WebView app.
+This is an Android Studio project that packages the current Naturelife prototype into a native Android WebView app.

 Included:
 - User's Naturelife logo